lemonmade/quilt/documentation/projects.md

 [Craft](./craft.md) uses `quilt.workspace.ts` and `quilt.project.ts` files for configuring the development commands in your repo.
 When you run a development command, Craft will first find all nested `quilt.project.ts` files in order to build up its picture of your repo.

 The simplest Quilt project would only have a single `quilt.project.ts` file at the root of the repo.
-That project would use the `createApp`, `createService`, or `createPackage` functions from `@quilted/craft` to declare that your entire workspace is just a single project:
+That project would use the `createApp`, `createService`, or `createProject` functions from `@quilted/craft` to declare that your entire workspace is just a single project:

 ```ts
 // quilt.project.ts